-2. Modulate life processes in animals in order to enhance the productivity of animals, the safety and wholesomeness of animal products, and reduce the environmental impact of animal production via genetic, nutritional, physiological and biochemical manipulation.
+2. Modulate life processes in animals in order to enhance the productivity of animals, the safety and wholesomeness of animal products, and reduce the environmental impact of animal production via genetic, nutritional, physiological, biochemical, and managerial manipulation.

 3. Investigate the genome of animals and elucidate relationships among the genome, function and structure.